nickmccleery/nickmccleery.github.io/content/posts/02-lobbying-not-marketing.md

 # A sudden realisation.

-Despite the frequency of those sorts of encounters, these events still provide access to vast repository of knowledge that you just can't find anywhere else.
+Despite the frequency of those sorts of encounters, these events still provide access to a vast repository of knowledge that you just can't find anywhere else.
 At one I attended recently, aside from an aerospace executive openly and egregiously advocating for firms in the region to stop competing with one another for staff because it drives up costs, I discovered that the way in which engineering software is sold has been changing—even for the enormous legacy CAx